-So you’ve just finished high school or college, and now is the time where you decide on what you want to do for your future career.
+So you’ve just finished high school or college, and now it’s time to decide on what you want to do for the future.
 For many the next step would be to attend university in your chosen subject, but for some carrying on with education isn’t the right path.

-A few years ago the only option were to attend University or find a full time job.
-However within the last few years Apprenticeships have been on the rise, with more and more businesses hiring apprentices for many different roles.
+A few years ago the only option was to attend University or find a full time job.
+However, within the last few years Apprenticeships have been on the rise with more businesses hiring apprentices for many different roles.
 No longer are they aimed at those looking to go into labour intensive roles like engineering or manufacturing.
 Apprenticeships can now be completed in any area of work, from digital marketing to childcare.

-But if you’re someone who is unsure whether to carry on with education or apply for an Apprenticeship, this blog will hopefully give you more insight into the life of both routes.
-From someone who attended and graduated University to now working in an Apprenticeship.
+But if you’re someone who is unsure whether to carry on with education or apply for an Apprenticeship, this blog will hopefully give you more insight into the life of both routes; from the insights of someone who attended and completed both university and an apprenticeship.

 University – Work Hard Play Hard

-If you’re thinking about attending University choosing where to go can be overwhelming.
+If you’re thinking about attending University, choosing where to go can be overwhelming.
 But there are ways to help you figure out the best place for you.
-Every year universities are visiting school and event halls with information on their campuses and courses.
-Meaning you don’t have to travel too far to find out if they will be right.
+Every year universities are visiting school and event halls with information on their campuses and courses, meaning you don’t have to travel too far to find out if they will be right.
 Whether they are in your hometown or the other side of the country, your decision is what matters.

 Apprenticeships – Lets get down to Business

 Apprenticeships have been on the rise over the last few years.
 The quality and range has grown drastically, with many businesses across the country taking on apprentices in all matter of areas.
 An Apprenticeship is different in many ways from University, as you secure work while also gaining a qualification.
 Instead of a classroom based route, everything you learn is within the workplace.
 Meaning that you can be working business hours from Monday to Friday 9 am to 5pm, but this does depend on the employer.

 What do I do now?